syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 ![Themes-npm-packages-compile](images/themes-npm-packages-compile.png)

-* The `compiler config.json` file is created.
+* The `compilerconfig.json` file is created.
 Then, provide the location of the compiled CSS file and include a path as shown in the following code snippet.

 {% tabs %}
 {% highlight c# tabtitle="compilerconfig.json" %}